Ultrasound Plane Pose Regression: Assessing Generalized Pose Coordinates in the Fetal Brain: Conclusion

 This work could potentially be generalized to other anatomical regions of the fetus, such as the abdomen; however, the definition of a generalized reference frame would still be challenging due to increased deformations.

-We will also assess the potential of the current work towards active guidance of sonographers during \acp{sp} acquisition for fetal biometry.
-This could include automated feedback signals to guide a novice from an arbitrary \ac{us} plane towards the target \ac{sp}.
+We will also assess the potential of the current work toward active guidance of sonographers during \acp{sp} acquisition for fetal biometry.
+This could include automated feedback signals to guide a novice from an arbitrary \ac{us} plane toward the target \ac{sp}.